IAEA stresses Iran nuclear "dialogue", Tehran defiant

 Amano "made clear the Agency's commitment to dialogue, and the need to resolve issues with Iran by diplomatic means", the IAEA said in a statement.

-Israeli Defense Minister Ehud Barak, speaking on Thursday at Davos, sounded pessimistic on the prospect of Iran yielding to diplomatic pressure, which he deemed insufficient.
+Israeli Defence Minister Ehud Barak, speaking on Thursday at Davos, sounded pessimistic on the prospect of Iran yielding to diplomatic pressure, which he deemed insufficient.

 "There is a need for much more drastic sanctions ... something that you cannot easily convince the Russians and the Chinese to join," Barak said.

-He sought to play down the destabilizing impact of any future war on Iran, saying a "surgical operation" would suffice and suggesting the United States was well-placed to launch it.
+He sought to play down the destabilising impact of any future war on Iran, saying a "surgical operation" would suffice and suggesting the United States was well-placed to launch it.

 "Under this administration, the Americans, on orders from the White House, I believe, the Pentagon, have prepared quite sophisticated, fine, extremely fine 'scalpels'," Barak said.